thoat/monday-standup/README.md

 - Mark a member absent or present
 - Pair up: put two members from two different teams together
-- Remove a member (data not yet persistent after app reload)
+- Remove a member
-- Add a member (data not yet persistent after app reload)
+- Add a member

 ### Install and run